orvium/orvium-tools/README.md

 # Orvium Tools

 **Orvium Tools** is a command-line and programmatic tool for managing deposits and manuscripts on the Orvium platform.
-This tool simplifies the process of importing deposits and manuscripts into Orvium communities, and it can be used both via CLI and within other Node.js applications.
+This tool simplifies the process of importing deposits and manuscripts into Orvium communities or exporting them from Orvium as a zip file, and it can be used both via CLI and within other Node.js applications.

 ## Features

 - **Import Deposits**: Automatically import a deposit with associated metadata and manuscript files into an Orvium community.
+- **Export Deposits**: Automatically export a deposit from Orvium by creating a zip file containing meta.json (deposit metadata) and manuscript files.
 - **Programmatic Usage**: Use the tool within your Node.js project to integrate the import functionality into your own workflows.

 ## Table of Contents